What Every Home Brewer Needs

 |Fermentation Fridge/Temperature Controller||Great tool if living in a warmer climate, controls the temperature during fermentation and carbonation||~$35-300||Amazon|

 |Wort Aeration System||Proper oxidating of wort, gives yeast the healthiest conditions for a better tasting beer||~$10-40||Amazon|

 IMPORTANT NOTE: Prices shown might not correspond with current price.
 Please take it as an estimation.

 Continue reading if you want more details about each of these tools, and a greater understanding of what they can do to make your homebrewing adventure more enjoyable!

 When mashing and boiling, it is often, if not always necessary to stir your mixture.
-It is important to use a spoon that can reach the bottom of your brewing pot/kettle and with enough length to hold it properly as well.

 You may already have a stirring spoon suitable for homebrewing, but once you get above 5 gallons in volume, you may have to acquire a larger spoon suitable for these big batches.